SolidRun/imx8mp_build/README.md

-# SolidRun's i.MX8MP based HummingBoard Pulse build scripts
+# SolidRun's i.MX8MNano based Compact build scripts

 ## Introduction
-Main intention of this repository is to a buildroot based build environment for i.MX8MP based product evaluation.
+Main intention of this repository is to a buildroot based build environment for i.MX8MN based product evaluation.

 The build script provides ready to use images that can be deployed on micro SD and future on eMMC.